 A review of 17 double-blinded studies examined the effects of pygeum africanum for treating BPH.
 The results showed that patients were 35% more likely to show symptom improvement.
 There was also a reduction in urinary retention, nighttime incontinence, and improved urine flow.

 Beta-sitosterol is another supplement that can relieve symptoms associated with BPH.

 It can be sound in plants, rice bran, wheat germ, corn oils, soybeans, and peanuts.
 Herbal extracts like saw palmetto, rye grass pollen, pygeum africanum, and contain beta-sitosterol.
 These extracts are used for treating BPH, and beta-sitosterol may be the key ingredient.

 Clinical trials show beta-sitosterol increases the maximum urinary flow rate by about 45%, and men report improved urinary symptoms.

-Powerful natural extracts such as beta-sitosterol, as mentioned above, have been revered for its healing ability, with studies demonstrating it can improve urinary flow, decrease prostate size, and diminish urine retention.
+Potent natural extracts such as beta-sitosterol are revered for their healing ability, with studies demonstrating it can improve urinary flow, decrease prostate size, and diminish urine retention.

 The challenge with Beta-Sitosterols is getting a significant quantity in combination with the right amount of fatty acids.